 Participants gain opportunities to learn new skills, make positive connections to peers and adults, contribute to society and believe in their ability to create the best possible future for themselves.

-The Girls Inc. Afterschool Program is available to girls in grades 4 through 12 in the Minneapolis Public Schools and at YWCA Minneapolis.
+The Girls Inc. Out-of-School Time Program is available to girls and gender-expansive youth in grades 4 – 8 in the Minneapolis Public Schools and at YWCA Minneapolis.
 This multifaceted program helps prepare young women for academic and professional success by addressing four essential learning goals:

-Girls RAP is an intervention program that works with 125 girls each year, ages 12 through 18, who are involved (or at risk of becoming involved) in the juvenile justice system.
-Through this program, we help participants resolve their offense and stay out of the criminal justice system by building skills and motivation for positive life choices, as well as healthy relationships with peers and adults.
+Girls RAP is an empowerment program that works with 12-18 years olds girls who are involved (or at-risk of becoming involved) in the juvenile justice system or have an unsuccessful relationship with school.
+We support youth by sharpening their social/emotional skills to make positive life choices, resolve conflict and build healthy relationships with peers and adults.

-Thanks to Girls RAP, girls across Minneapolis are empowered with the strength, support and knowledge needed to make more responsible choices and achieve social, emotional, educational and physical well-being.
+Thanks to Girls RAP, youth across Minneapolis are empowered with the strength, support and knowledge needed to make more responsible choices and achieve social, emotional, educational and physical well-being.

-For more information on the Girls RAP program and how it’s supporting young women across the city, please call 612-215-4123.
+For more information, on the Girls RAP program and how it’s empowering youth across the city, please contact DaVonna Rucker at email@example.com or call 612-215-4123.

-To learn more about Girls Inc. at YWCA Minneapolis programs, please contact Jazmyn Becker at 612-215-4375 or firstname.lastname@example.org.
+To learn more about YWCA Minneapolis Girls Inc. programs, please contact firstname.lastname@example.org.

 Anthony Middle School